diegopdomingos/nanodegree/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover when it is going to exit from the lane.
+These images show what a recovery looks like starting from right to the center :

 ![alt text][image3]

 ![alt text][image4]

 ![alt text][image5]

 To augment the data set, I also flipped images and angles thinking that this would improves the training.